It's a place where fresh, local ingredients are appreciated, community is valued and our farmers, bakers and makers cherished and treated as friends.

 If you're not an oyster lover…don't stress.
 The Oyster Shed also serves fish and chips, crab, prawns, calamari and burgers too!

-Stay overnight at the award-winning BIG4 Sandstone Point Hotel Resort located just next door.
+Stay overnight at the award-winning BIG4 Sandstone Point Hotel Resort just next door.

 SATURDAY

-When it comes to walking the walk and talking the talk, this farm favourite is doing Moreton Bay Region’s farmgate scene proud.
+When walking the walk and talking the talk, this farm favourite is doing Moreton Bay Region’s farmgate scene proud.
 Blue Dog Farm is a small market garden growing fresh produce naturally.
-They grow from locally sourced seed that is organic, open pollinated and often heirloom.
-Tended by hand, there are no artificial pesticides, herbicides or fertilizers used in the farming.
+They grow from locally sourced seed that is organic, open-pollinated and often heirloom.
+Tended by hand, there are no artificial pesticides, herbicides or fertilizers used in farming.

 Stop by for some fresh fruit and vegetables before making your way five minutes down to road to Ocean View Wineries.